 If you have come to Withdrawal Ease and are reading this post, I have to assume that for a variety of reasons you are interested in trying a home detox.
 I have done every single one of these detox methods (minus rapid detox…too scared) and personally think that a home detox is the best way to go.
 But this is a very personal decision and what you decide depends on a variety of factors:

 —Comfort of detox

 So… if you have decided to detox at home, let’s just say that you’ve come to the right place.
-I’m also going to assume that you’re going to get the Withdrawal Ease product and the Survival Guide.
-If you detox at home and don’t use these two tools you are going to be more uncomfortable than you have to be.
+I’m also going to assume that you have the Withdrawal Ease product and the Survival Guide.
+If you don’t have the product and the Guide not to worry; you’ll still find this very useful and we offer the Guide as a free download.
+However, if you detox at home and don’t use these two tools you are going to be more uncomfortable than you have to be.
 If you’re hell-bent on not buying the product, I will not leave you out in the cold.
 I’ll give you a link to all of the ingredients in Withdrawal Ease.
+There are many ingredients in our formulations but you may be able to find a lot of them sold separately in a store like GNC.
 But who wants to spent $300 bucks on stuff that you’ll never use again when you can buy one system for 300% less?
 Do you really think you’re going to need this stuff later on?
-Nevertheless, to be completely impartial, I’ll list the ingredients and you can do as you wish.
+Nevertheless, to be completely impartial, I’ve listed the ingredients and you can do as you wish.